aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 	> Be sure to fill in the **'' blanks** with your config values.
 You do not need to modify the example values shown in the comments as they are just for reference and not leveraged by your application.

-1. Be sure to **save your changes** to the config file so your new Amplify  settings take effect.
+1. **Save your changes** to the Amplify config file so your new  settings take effect.
 Any unsaved changes to a file are indicated by a dot icon in the tab of the editor so if you see a gray dot next to the file name, you may have forgotten to save.

 1. Next, edit the *website/src/index.js* file to add the following lines to the **top of the file** **(but below all the other imports)** to configure Amplify then save your changes: